 Kevin and I became fast friends and were often class partners.
 Our abilities were complimentary, and we worked well together.
 Kevin was athletic, and I was artistic, we naturally took relative roles in the winter talent show that year.
 My first girlfriend Karla and I sang, Here Comes Suzy Snowflake, while Kevin danced throughout the cafeteria in a snowman costume my mom and grandmother made for him.
-I can still clearly see Kevin skipping around that room to our song the laughter of the parents.
+I can still clearly see Kevin skipping around that room to our song and the laughter of the parents.

-Kevin and I were in classes together almost all through elementary school.
+Kevin and I were in classes together through elementary school.
 Tiskelwah was a small school with only one class per grade for the lower grades.
 In the upper classes, some teachers taught split grades because there weren’t enough students for a full class.